dievus/AWeSomeUserFinder/README.md

 Additionally, an AWS access key and AWS secret key are required.
 See this link for information on obtaining them - https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html

 ## Username Enumeration
-AWeSomeUserFinder's username enumeration function utilizes Boto3, and exploits valid AWS functionality in IAM role policies to enumerate valid IAM usernames in other AWS accounts.
-AWS allows administrators to create allow and deny rules for external resources, which is abusable by modifying "UpdateAssumeRolePolicy" to set a deny rule for the external ARN.
+AWeSomeUserFinder's username enumeration function utilizes Boto3, and exploits valid AWS functionality in service policies to enumerate valid IAM usernames in other AWS accounts.
+AWS allows administrators to create allow and deny rules for external resources, which is abusable by modifying "UpdateAssumeRolePolicy" in the  to set a deny rule for the external ARN, or by modifying ARN values for S3 bucket permissions.
 If the username is valid, the policy is modified, and if it is invalid, AWS responds that the principal cannot be found.
 In order to exploit this feature, the attacker needs:

-- Role policy that allows an IAM user account under the attacker's control to assume the role in their own AWS account
+- Role policy that allows an IAM user account under the attacker's control to assume the role in their own AWS account for UpdateAssumeRolePolicy method
+- S3 bucket policy that allows an IAM user under the attacker's control to modify bucket permissions
 - Account ID for the victim/target
 - Controlled account's Access and Secret Keys